-How does rising inflation affect interest rates?
+How does deflation affect interest rates?

 While higher interest rates can be costly for borrowers, the opposite may be true for savers.
 Yields on certificates of deposit (CDs), savings accounts, money market funds and bonds generally rise when the Fed raises interest rates, putting more money into the pockets of savers or investors.
 Therefore, when possible, it's wise to maintain a balance of low debt levels and high savings rates during periods of high inflation and high interest rates.